 The best way to give your future career as a makeup artist a kickstart is to enrol in a professional makeup course.
 At Face Agency, we offer a range of courses that will equip you with all of the specialist skills and knowledge needed to enter the hair and makeup industry with confidence and expertise.
-All of our courses are held exclusively in-person, meaning that you will get to spend hours in class at our studio learning techniques and getting to practice them under the guidance of lecturers.
+All of our courses are held exclusively in-person, meaning that you will get to spend hours in class at our studio learning techniques and practising them under lecturers’ guidance.

 Not only will you learn expert skills and techniques for applying different styles of makeup, but our lecturers and staff at Face Agency will also teach you the professional skills you need to start your own business or career in makeup.